-You've seen them: tiny, quick creatures that scurry through your cat's fur, feasting on its blood, and causing painful itching.
-If you've spotted fleas, keep calm: cat flea control is not only possible, it's relatively easy.
+Fleas are not always apparent on cats in fact cat's are notorious for 'hiding' that they have fleas.
+And guess what?
+Even indoor only cats can get them!
+If you see fleas on your cat, they often catch you by surprise: tiny, quick creatures that scurry through your cat's fur, feasting on its blood, and causing itching.
+Sometimes it is mild itch.
+Othertimes it causes severe hair loss and itching.
+However, if you've spotted fleas, keep calm: cat flea control is not only possible, it's relatively easy.

 How Can I Tell If My Cat Has Fleas?

 Common Feline Diseases Carried by Fleas

 As if the itching and stinging weren't enough, fleas also transmit other conditions which can have a more deleterious effect on your cat's health.

 - Anemia: Unchecked infestations of fleas can actually cause anemia from blood loss; this can sometimes be fatal, particularly in kittens.
 Pale gums are a red flag for anemia in kittens, and a sign that immediate veterinarian attention is needed.